Tired of Topic Models? Clusters of Pretrained Word Embeddings Make for Fast and Good Topics too!: Results and Discussion

 \subsection{Dimensionality Reduction}

-We apply PCA to the word embeddings before clustering to estimate the amount of redundancy in the dimensions of large embeddings, which impact clustering complexity (\autoref{sec:complexity}).
-Across both KM and GMM, BERT embeddings can be reduced to 300 dimensions ($\geq 50\%$).
-Both Spherical and BERT begin to fall at 200 dimensions, but this effect can be mitigated with reranking.
+We apply PCA to the word embeddings before clustering to investigate the amount of redundancy in the dimensions of large embeddings, which impact clustering complexity (\cref{sec:complexity}).
+With reranking, the dimensions of all embeddings can be reduced by more than 80\% (\cref{fig:dim_reduce}).

-We observe that for GMM, we can safely reduce the dimensions of BERT embeddings from 768 to 100, and even achieve better performance at lower dimensionality.
-The reduction is consistent across different types of embeddings, indicating that GMM performs better under lower dimensionality (\autoref{fig:dim_reduce}).
-However given the cubic complexity of GMM in the number of dimensions (\autoref{sec:complexity}), KM which achieves a comparable performance might be preferred in practical settings.
+We observe that KM$^w_r$ can consistently reduce the number of dimensions across different embedding types without loss of performance.
+Although GMM$^w$ does not require reranking for good performance, it's cubic complexity indicates that KM$^w_r$ might be preferred in practical settings.